Article originally published January 16, 2020.

-With the flu season coinciding with the COVID-19 pandemic, it is more important than ever for everyone older than 6 months of age to get a flu shot to help protect themselves and their loved ones.
+With the flu season arriving as COVID-19 cases surge, it is more important than ever for everyone older than 6 months of age to get a flu shot to help protect themselves and their loved ones.
 Influenza (flu) is a respiratory illness caused by influenza viruses that infect the nose, throat and sometimes the lungs.
 It can cause mild to severe illnesses and, in some cases, even death.
 People with the flu often complain of a fever, cough, sore throat, body aches, headaches, and/or fatigue.
 Some may have vomiting and diarrhea, although this is more common in children than adults.

 How is flu spread?